tyzbit/kairos-config/README.md

 Of course, this requires the file to already be committed to the repository.
 The official docs mention using gists as well, same principle.

+Also, I run a little webserver on my NAS for sensitive things so that I can continue to commit the rest of my code here.
+It's a pattern I recommend, except it's not great security-wise.
+Kairos being experimental as it is, it's fine for me for now.

 ---

 #### Tested and working